changtaoshuai/Marketing_Analytics/README.md

 ![](/images/wordcloud.png)

-From the negative word cloud, we can guess main complaints: too busy, too expensive, meat does not taste delicious.
+From the negative word cloud, we can formulate the main complaints: The restaurant was too busy, too expensive, and/or the meat did not taste delicious.

-From the positive word cloud, we can guess main compliments: good atmosphere, good service (attentive), great food.
+From the positive word cloud, we can gather the recurring compliments: The restaurant had a good atmosphere, good service (described as attentive), and had great food.

 ### Predictive Modeling
-The visualization offered some basic insights into Fogo de Chao's performance and consumer behavior.
-Now, further steps or questions rise: how are reviews and ratings related and can reviews be used to predict ratings well.
-So, I cleaned review text and built models that predict ratings based on customers' reviews.
+The visualizations offered some basic insights into Fogo de Chao's performance and consumer behavior.
+However, further questions rise: how are reviews and ratings related?
+Can reviews be used to predict ratings accurately?
+In order to address these questions, I cleaned the review text and built models that predict ratings based on the reviews.

 First, I removed punctuations, and switched characters from upper case to lower case.
 #### Text cleaning
 ```python
 ## Remove punctuation